Transform ordinary columns into stunning architectural statements with our faux stone column wraps

 That last one is key.
 With natural stone, you never really know what you’re going to get until the pallets arrive.
 Too light, too dark, mismatched… and now you’re wasting labor hours trying to sort it.
 Faux stone wraps?
 Uniform.
 Consistent.
 Reliable.

-How to Order From Royal Foam
+How to Order from Royal Foam

 Step 1.
-Ready design
+Adaptation

-We adapt it for production and installation, preserving every detail.
+If you have a finished project, we adapt it for production and installation, preserving every detail.

 Step 2.
 Define your vision